heig-vd-tin/fablab-name/README.md

 - [ ] Display random order of names ?
 - [ ] CSRF protection
 - [ ] Map of FabLab -> return to top
+- [x] Map of FabLab -> Close escape or click
+- [ ] Folding text too long
+- [ ] Confuse stats and rules on the same location.
+- [ ] Tooltip not disapearing when clicking on the button.

 ## Deployment